 Absolutely, you can.
-You can make claims for a deserved dental negligence compensation if you or your loved one have suffered avoidable harm, injury or complications as a result of negligent treatment during your visit to your dentist or other dental health professional.
+You can make claims for a deserved dental negligence compensation if you or your loved one have suffered avoidable harm, injury or complications as a result of mistakes during dental treatment.

 To make claims, you need to demonstrate liability and causation.
 This means that you need to show that your dentist was indeed negligent and that his or her negligent action is the direct cause of the pain, injury or complications you are suffering.

 What Do I Need To Do Before Making A Dental Claim?

 There are certain areas of medical negligence to be established before suing a dentist.
 You need to demonstrate that the dentist was directly responsible for the harm you suffered.

 - That your dentist owed you a duty of care

 - That your dentist breached that duty of care

 - That the breach of duty has directly caused you to suffer avoidable pain or complications

 - That you have also suffered other damages as a result of the negligent treatment.